Get NFL Sunday Ticket Online Without a DirecTV Subscription

 After logging in, I launched the NFL Sunday Ticket Player just to check it out.
 There isn’t much to see at this point as there haven’t been any NFL Sunday Ticket games yet.
 It does appear to give you the option to watch 4 games at once, has a picture-in-picture mode, as well as a full screen and mini mode.
 (UPDATE: Yes, you can watch 4 games at once in the computer browser, not on mobile, tablet, or console)

-I’ve subscribed to this service for the last two seasons and my review of the NFL Sunday Ticket Online experience is mostly positive.
+I subscribed to the service in two different seasons and my review of the NFL Sunday Ticket Online experience is mostly positive.

 Other Links for more information